musicsnobj/jj-adventures/Themes/Trump as Dracula.md

+## the lie
+Other people don't matter.
+Only me and my desires/ambitions

+## the lesson
+None.
+Pretty sure the only arc that works for this theme is a flat one.

+## examples
-...or a Daniel Plainview (*There Will Be Blood*) type whose only aim is to conquer, subdue and drink the blood of his enemies.
+a Daniel Plainview (*There Will Be Blood*) type whose only aim is to conquer, subdue and drink the blood of his enemies.

 Almost like a [[Virus]] recruiting cells to do its bidding, Trump uses other ppl's skills to his advantage Trump exerts influence on the ppl around him, most of whom have knowledge + skills superior to his own